FREE SHIPPING OVER $45 & RETURNS ON USA ORDERS. 365 DAY MONEY BACK GUARANTEE.

 Myth #1 - All Joint Pain Is Arthritis

-The first thing people think when they develop pain located near their joints is that they have arthritis.
-That's not always the case.
-There are other things that can come into play like tendinitis, bursitis, or even past injuries that could be the cause of pain.
+The first thing people think when they develop pain in their joints is that they have arthritis.
+Now, that's not always the case.
+There are other things that can come into play too, like tendinitis, bursitis, or even past injuries that could be causing you pain.

 There are two main types of arthritis: rheumatoid arthritis (RA) and osteoarthritis (OA) which are conditions that result in inflammation and pain in your joints.
 OA is the most common form of arthritis, and it occurs when the cartilage found between your bones wears down.
 RA typically occurs when your immune system attacks healthy body tissue.